McLarenCollege/Flutter-Course-Notes/Misc.md

  4. Google it, then try to understand the stack overflow answer.
 Read the best answer, read the official documenation for method calls, etc.
  5. Print debugging (or with proper IDE debugger).
  6. Try different way to write the same logic.
 For example, use standard function instead of anonymous closure (you will encounter this problem when trying to sort in reverse order)
- 7. Post a question on StackOverflow with sample code showing problem
+ 7. Write a simple app which demonstrates the problem, then post a question on StackOverflow with code for the sample app.
+(If you cannot demonstrate the problem with a sample app, compare it to your full app which contains the error)